Laser beam welding: Operation

-A derivative of LBW, laser-hybrid welding, combines the laser of LBW with an arc welding method such as gas metal arc welding.
+A derivative of LBW, laser-hybrid welding, combines the laser of LBW with an arc welding method such as gas metal arc welding (GMAW).
 This combination allows for greater positioning flexibility, since GMAW supplies molten metal to fill the joint, and due to the use of a laser, increases the welding speed over what is normally possible with GMAW.
 Weld quality tends to be higher as well, since the potential for undercutting is reduced.

 Equipment

 Automation and CAM

 Although laser beam welding can be accomplished by hand, most systems are automated and use a system of computer aided manufacturing based on computer aided designs.
 Laser welding can also be coupled with milling to form a finished part.

 In 2016 the RepRap project, which historically worked on fused filament fabrication, expanded to development of open source laser welding systems.
 Such systems have been fully characterized and can be used in a wide scale of applications while reducing conventional manufacturing costs.